tkucic/modbusXml/README.md

 ![alt text][screen]

-This program uses pyModbus package to implement a Modbus TCP client class, GUI for that client and a server.
+These programs use pyModbus package to implement a Modbus TCP client class, GUI for that client and a server.
 Configuration of client and the server can be done from the register and device configuration xml.
 The user of the program just needs to modify the xml file and run the server and GUI.

 ## Problem that is being solved